CONTENTS

 The fourth priority is to strengthen national capabilities for emergency

 relief and humanitarian assistance in the health sector.
-The new policy of
+The new policy

-"emergency management for sustainable development" will provide a bridge
+"emergency management for sustainable development" will provide

 between relief work and development proper, the aim being to reduce human